DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab1.md

    * Click OK.
 3. Click the green play button icon to run the program.
 4. Wait a moment then verify you see Hello World! displayed at the bottom in Thonny's shell window.

+Figure out how you could change the message to say "Hello MicroPython!" and update the code.

 ## Printing to the Built-In Display
 Writing Hello World to the microcontroller's built-in display requires a few extra lines of code.
 That's because there's a bit of work to do setting up the display before it's ready to receive any text.